JOJ0/synadm/README.md

 * Install `synadm` and report back whether or not the installation process worked on the OS you're running.
 * Read the [Synapse admin API docs](https://github.com/matrix-org/synapse/tree/master/docs/admin_api), pick a feature, implement it and send a pull-request - see [implementation examples chapter](#implementation-examples), it really isn't hard, take a look!
-* If you don't code, you can still help me prioritize what to code next: Pick a feature from the docs just mentioned, open a github issue in this repo and tell me what it is.
+* If you don't code, you can still help us prioritize what to code next: Pick a feature from the docs just mentioned, open a github issue in this repo and tell me what it is.
 Alternatively just catch me on [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at) or [#matrix-dev:matrix.org](https://matrix.to/#/#matrix-dev:matrix.org).

 Thanks in advance for any help!
-I can't do this without you!
+We can't do this without you!

 ### Install to virtual environment